rachit491/ue4_demoReel/README.md

 Just press R key to switch Rain on/off, it takes few seconds to come into effect.

 ## Build Steps
+Building the project is pretty simple.
+Just few steps to keep in mind.

+1. Install Unreal Engine 4.15.0 or above, and paste the repository folder called "DemoReel" in the Unreal Projects folder in Documents in your system.
+2. As the project opens in Unreal Engine 4, it starts to Compile Shaders which will take around 5 minutes to complete.
+3. Once that is done, search for Engine Contents folder in your system and replace the contents of "Engine Sky" within it with the given "Engine Sky" in the repo under "Extras" folder

 ## Claims
 ### Terrain